Brian Haley

 Brian Carlo Haley (born February 12, 1963) is an American actor and comedian.
 His stand-up act is characterized by playing his all-American looks against manic outbursts and absurd situations.
-As an actor, he may be best known for his roles as Veeko the incompetent kidnapper in the Patrick Read Johnson movie Baby's Day Out, the over-the-top football father Mike Hammersmith (aka Spike's dad) in Little Giants, Clint Eastwood's son Mitch in the movie Gran Torino, and Budd Bronski in Season 7 of Wings.
+As an actor, he may be best known for his roles as Veeko the incompetent kidnapper in the movie Baby's Day Out, the over-the-top football father Mike Hammersmith (aka Spike's dad) in Little Giants, Mitch Kowalski in the movie Gran Torino, and Budd Bronski in Season 7 of Wings.

 Early life

 Haley was born in Seattle, Washington to a large Catholic family, the fifth of six children.
 His father was an airline executive and his mother was a homemaker and part-time maid.
 His father is of Irish and Italian descent, which is where he gets his Italian middle name Carlo.
 At the age of three his family moved to Saint-Jovite, Quebec and he was put in a boarding home where he learned to speak fluent French.
 He disliked the experience so much that upon his return to Seattle 18 months later, he refused to speak the language except to translate for his younger sister, who only spoke French.
 He began acting as a child in the Seattle area doing community and school theater.
 As a teenager, he stumbled upon the film set of Scorchy (1976) in downtown Seattle.
 After seeing some of the movie being filmed, jumping into a few shots as an extra and meeting the star, Connie Stevens, he decided to pursue a career in show business.

 At 15 he moved to rural Ellensburg, Washington.
 After high school, he took on several jobs, including lumberjack, hay buck, and ranch hand.
 He eventually enlisted in the U.S. Army to join the Green Berets.
 He was in the service from 1980 to 1985 where he won letters of commendation and the Army Achievement Medal, but left early to pursue a career in show business.
 While in the Army (1983), he was in the play Guys and Dolls starring Joe Namath at the Ft.
 Bragg Playhouse.